khethelogp/hospital-management-system/README.md

       * Can book appointment
       * Can cancel appointments
       * Can view appointment history
-      * Can receive prescriptions from docots
+      * Can receive prescriptions from doctors

 ## This project demonstrates:

  ***A typcial FullStack Application React & Firebase Project***